You can enable online biding, complete with hidden max (aka proxy) bidding, auto-purchase of fixed price items, and with "buy-it-now" price levels!

 If you get such a request, just use the same check-in screen to assign a paddle number.

 That brings up the question - how should you make such paddle assignments before the event?
 Best answer is to come up with some non-overlapping range of paddle numbers to use for this purpose.
 Then, if the same folks who have made advance bids also want to show up and bid in person, they can do that, but they just need to keep using the same pre-assigned paddle number - don't overwrite it with a new one, or else their bids pre-printed on bid sheets won't match.
 Whether you charge for this or not is up to you.

 Also, when signed in as admin, you can see a summary list of all bids from the "Advance Bids" screen - this is also how you can edit or remove bids that may have been made in error.
-For privacy (in case this screen is accessed during training) the bid amounts aren't shown, but they will print if you need a listing (for example, to give to the auctioneer for live items).
+Note any edits or new bids made using this admin screen will NOT affect other bids with hidden max, or send out out-bid emails, so use this screen sparingly.

 Another use for the advance bids admin screen is in case donors make changes after it has some online bids.
 Especially a date change might make someone no longer want to bid, so you can remove a bid.

 Online bids for each item are recorded along with other changes in the item history - the history button is at the bottom right of the item edit page for admins only.